ricott/homey-com.volvocars/README.md

 When adding a car you are prompted for your Volvo On Call username and password.

+Please note that Volvo doesn't expose any APIs for cars equipped with Android Auto (model year 2022 and beyond).
+That means that this app doesn't support those cars.

 ## Triggers
 - Car left home
 - Car came home